-1. Set up the file: Open your file that you want to retouch.
+Set up the file: Open your file that you want to retouch.
 Start with making a duplicate of the background layer.
 Name this layer Retouched and place it in a new Layer Group that you will name After.
 From here on out, keep all of your adjustment layers and editing in this new "After" layer group.
 That way, you can toggle the visibility of the 'After' Layer Group and get a quick Before/After to visually assess your progress.
 2. Retouch the skin: The first thing you want to retouch is acne and any major bumps or imperfections on the skin.
 (Actual skin softening will come later.)
 Select the Retouched layer and use the Spot Healing Brush or regular Healing Brush tool to remove any zits or spots on the skin.
 You can also use this to remove any stray hairs visible over the skin area.
 Make sure to use a brush size that is just large enough to cover the imperfection.
 TIP: to reduce highly reflective areas, such as the forehead on this model, use the Clone Stamp Tool set to a very large and soft brush, with a very low opacity such as 20% or lower.
 Select from the highlights of the glare and with a few clicks soften it.

-3. Perform Plastic Surgery:

-This is a particularly fun part, and is best done in the beginning since you are making changes to the overall structure of the face.
+3. Perform Plastic Surgery: This is a particularly fun part, and is best done in the beginning since you are making changes to the overall structure of the face.

 Start with making sure again that the Retouched Layer is selected.
-Use the Marquee selection tool to draw a wide selection around the face area, and be sure to include some of the hair section.
 Then go to Filter > Liquify.
 In this dialogue you can change the shape of a face, make eyes and lips bigger, move the shape of eyebrows, remove double chins, and shrink noses.